 What surprised me about License To Kill was just how brutal it is.
 The torture scenes are crueler than ever, the action is more violent and bloody, and the death scenes have turned into an art form, with each and every one trying to one-up its predecessor in sheer brutality.
 I'm perfectly fine with this, by the way, these moments of brutality really help to solidify LTK's darker atmosphere and tone.
 And speaking of brutality, the action is once again pretty fantastic, probably even better than in The Living Daylights.
 There's a much stronger emphasis on stuntwork in this movie, with plenty of setpieces containing some really impressive feats, particularly involving planes.
 In the course of a single film, Bond couples two planes together in mid-air, boards another plane whilst water-skiing, and leaps from a plane onto a tanker trunk.
 It all culminates in a gloriously balls-to-the-walls final chase sequence, easily one of the best third acts in the series.
 And it's a good thing LTK sticks the ending as well as it does too, because I actually think its biggest issue is that it goes on a bit long.
 I feel like such a simple revenge plot would warrant a fairly lean runtime, but LTK is 2h10m and it kinda shows near the end.

-Overall, while it definitely could've been trimmed a bit in the middle, License To Kill is a fantastic entry in the Bond series and definitely the better of Dalton's two films.
+Overall, while it definitely could've been trimmed a bit in the middle, License To Kill is a fantastic entry in the Bond series and for sure the better of Dalton's two films.
 Though a bit different from your standard Bond movie, LTK has a gripping and personal revenge story, some great antagonists, and plenty of brutal action with some truly stunning stuntwork.

 4/5 Stars